-A friend asked me about how to go about disputing an error on his credit report, so I thought I would share the details on this blog as well.
+A friend asked me about how to proceed with disputing an error on his credit report, so I thought I would share the details on this blog as well.

-Believe it or not, errors do happen, and your credit profile may be the victim.
-This is one reason why I advice people to ensure they are requesting their credit report at least once a year and reading it over.
+Believe it or not, errors happen, and your credit profile may be the victim.
+This is one reason I advise people to ensure they are requesting their credit report at least once a year and reading it over.

 Your credit report is a snapshot of your financial track record.
 How you have managed your debts in the past, your open credit facilities, payment history and defaults, bankruptcy (if applicable), and employment history.

 When you approach a lender for a new credit card or loan, they may use a combination of your credit report and score to assess your creditworthiness.

 The interest rate you pay may also vary based on the assessment of your credit profile by your lender.

 An error in your credit report can taint your financial reputation.

 For example, my friend was looking at applying for a line of credit, only to find out on his credit report that a store credit card he had paid off and closed about 5 months ago was still open and in default.
 Of course, this led to his credit score also taking a big hit!

 Some common errors to watch out for when you review your credit report include:

 - Wrong Personal Information: old mailing address, misspelled names, inaccurate date of birth.